The New York Campaign – July to October 1776

 On 12 June a fleet of men-of-war and one hundred and twenty transports carrying General Sir William Howe’s army left Halifax in Nova Scotia and sailed south.
 Vice-Admiral Molyneux Shuldham, who having only replaced Vice-Admiral Samuel Graves on 27 January was about to be superseded by Vice-Admiral Viscount Howe as commander-in-chief in North American waters, commanded the naval element of the fleet.
 Their destination was New York, the major North American port and business centre, a city that contained a high percentage of loyalists, and which had a large natural harbour that could accommodate the British fleet at anchorage.
 It was also a base from which the Army could launch an assault up the Hudson River to join with British forces that were attempting to work their way southwards from Lake Champlain and Canada, thereby cutting off the rebellious New England states.

-The Americans had long been expecting an assault on New York and had reinforced their batteries on Manhattan, built forts on both sides of the Hudson River, dug in on the Brooklyn Heights, and prepared the defence of Long Island, from which high ground it was expected the British assault would take place.
-However it was on the outlying Staten Island that General Howe, who had arrived four days before his army in the fast frigate Greyhound 28 on 25 June, made an unopposed landing of his troops on 3 July under the cover of the guns of the Chatham, Rose, Swan and Senegal, the landing being superintended by Captain John Raynor of the Chatham and Commander Roger Curtis of the Senegal.
+The Americans had long been expecting an assault on New York and had reinforced their batteries on Manhattan, built forts on both sides of the Hudson River, dug in on the Brooklyn Heights, and prepared the defence of Long Island, from which high ground it was expected that the British assault would take place.
+However, it was on the outlying Staten Island that General Howe, who had arrived four days before his army in the fast frigate Greyhound 28 on 25 June, made an unopposed landing of his troops on 3 July under the cover of the guns of the Chatham, Rose, Swan, and Senegal, the landing being superintended by Captain John Raynor of the Chatham and Commander Roger Curtis of the Senegal.

-Meanwhile there had been a lull in proceedings whilst the cautious Howes baulked from taking further belligerent action.
+Meanwhile, there had been a lull in proceedings whilst the cautious Howes baulked from taking further belligerent action.
 A substantial element of their role was to act as peace commissioners, not least because their own political views were that a compromise should be reached with the colonists, for whom they harboured a great deal of respect.
 For a month the brothers negotiated with the rebel leaders at their own headquarters on Staten Island, but failed to come to any settlement.
-All the while however the force at their disposal increased.
+All the while the force at their disposal grew in strength.
 On 12 August Commodore William Hotham arrived from England with an eighty-five ship convoy carrying troop reinforcements from England, and two days later Commodore Sir Peter Parker and General Henry Clinton with three thousand men rejoined the fleet after their abortive attack on Charleston.
 Another arrival was a force of eight thousand seasick and weary Hessians which came in under the escort of Captain Sir George Collier’s Rainbow 44, having initially been sent to Halifax.
-The British now had thirty-four thousand troops to hand as opposed to eighteen thousand Americans.
+The British now had thirty-four thousand troops available as opposed to eighteen thousand Americans.

 Principle Ships Involved (not a complete list):